mxrked6/roblox-external/README.md

 # roblox-external
 Working roblox external bypassing every anticheat, also works on web version of roblox HOW TO USE IT?
-YOU HAVE TO DOWNLOAD UTOPIA.EXE.
+YOU HAVE TO DOWNLOAD Eclipse.EXE

 AFTER YOU DOWNLOAD, OPEN IT UP BEFORE GOING IN ROBLOX.